State House Express

 - Please note: The State House is a working office building subject to periodic unannounced room closings, so tour routes may be altered.
 While room closings are more likely to occur on Mondays and Thursdays when the legislature is in session, the building is often more active and vibrant on those days.

-Teachers may submit applications for the 2021-22 program to Eagleton at any time during the academic year.
+Teachers may submit applications for the 2022-2023 program in the coming weeks.
 Awards are made on a rolling basis, with decisions made as soon as the applications are received.
 Application .

 Eligibility criteria are as follows:

 - Awards are designated for students in grades 3 through 12.